docker/docs/content/manuals/subscription/details.md

 - [Auto Builds](/docker-hub/builds/) with 5 concurrent builds
 - 300 [Vulnerability Scans](/docker-hub/vulnerability-scanning/)

-For a list of features available in each legacy tier, see [Docker Pricing](https://www.docker.com/legacy-pricing/).
+For a list of features available in each legacy tier, see [Legacy Docker Pricing](https://www.docker.com/legacy-pricing/).

-#### Docker Pro subscription plan
+#### Upgrade your Legacy Docker Pro plan

 When you upgrade your Legacy Docker Pro plan to a Docker Pro subscription plan, your plan includes the following changes: